 Be Prepared to Shift Gears: Keep Your Options Open

-In the 1980's Coca-Cola made a risky decision when they decided to change the formula of their most popular product Coke.
+In the 1980s Coca-Cola made a risky decision when they decided to change the formula of their most popular product Coke.
 The company spent millions of dollars on advertising and packaging as it rolled out "New Coke" to its consumer base.
 Much to its chagrin its customers were not happy and were vocal about how much they disliked the new product.
-Because Coca-Cola was smart about keeping its options open it was able to quickly shift course and reintroduce Coke "Original" holding on to their loyal consumer base actually becoming stronger in the process.
-There were a few blunders of this magnitude by a fortune 500 company that year but by staying nimble quick and responsive Coke was able to avoid catastrophe.
+Because Coca-Cola was smart about keeping its options open it was able to quickly shift course and reintroduce Coke "Original" holding on to its loyal consumer base actually becoming stronger in the process.
+There were a few blunders of this magnitude by a Fortune 500 company that year but by staying nimble, quick, and responsive Coke was able to avoid catastrophe.
 Despite expertise leaders in every industry will make mistakes.
-However, the key to bouncing back after a blunder is to thoroughly evaluate and quantify risk while understanding there are always multiple stages on the path towards a decision for modifying tweaking, and improving for a better result.
+However, the key to bouncing back after a blunder is to thoroughly evaluate and quantify risk while understanding there are always multiple stages on the path toward a decision for modifying tweaking, and improving for a better result.